LazyMagicOrg/LazyMagic/LazyMagic.BlazorSvg/Documentation/EmbedData-QuickRef.md

 **What It Does:**
 - Loads valid combinations from `valid-combinations.json`
 - For each combination:
-  - Reads corresponding SVG file from TestResults directory
+  - Reads corresponding SVG file from TestResults/MaxInscribedResults directory
   - Extracts area data from XML comments using regex:
     - `<!-- polygonArea: ([0-9.]+) -->`
     - `<!-- rectangleArea: ([0-9.]+) -->`